-4.54 On 5th July 2012 the Council refused planning permission for the change of use of the premises from offices to a children's nursery and educational centre together with a two storey side to rear extension, provision of car parking, landscaping and refuse storage, a timber canopy over a play area, external alterations and a front boundary wall (P/1266/12).
+4.41 On 5th July 2012 the Council refused planning permission for the change of use of the premises from offices to a children's nursery and educational centre together with a two storey side to rear extension, provision of car parking, landscaping and refuse storage, a timber canopy over a play area, external alterations and a front boundary wall (P/1266/12).
+A revised application was refused by the Council on 21st September 2012 (P/2478/12).

-4.55 The site is suitable for residential development and community use.
+4.42 The site is suitable for residential development and community use.

-SITE H21: LAND AT CANONS PARK STATION, DONNEFIELD AVENUE, CANONS PARK, HA8 6RN
+LAND AT CANONS PARK STATION, DONNEFIELD AVENUE, CANONS PARK, HA8 6RN

-Existing Use: Transport for London car park (Canons Park
+Existing Use: Transport for London car park

-Station)
+(Canons Park Station)

-Other Uses Proposed: Retention of adequate car parking provision
+Retention of adequate car parking provision

-Green Belt/Metropolitan Open Land/Open Space: Adjacent to Canons Park Metropolitan Open
+Green Belt/Metropolitan Open Land/Open Space: Adjacent to Canons Park Metropolitan Open Land

-Land

-SSSI/Site of Importance for Nature Conservation: Adjacent to Site of Importance for Nature grade II)
+SSSI/Site of Importance for Nature Conservation: Adjacent to Site of Importance for Nature Conservation Importance (borough importance grade II)